 - Hair health

 - Skin health

 - Absorption of vitamins A, D, E and K

-Foods which contain animal fats include meat, poultry, cheese, nuts, oils, butter, and cream.
+Foods that contain animal fats include meat, poultry, cheese, nuts, oils, butter, and cream.

 An effective way to lose weight and burn away unwanted belly fat is to strictly limit carbohydrates and follow a diet that allows a liberal amount of animal fats and protein.